 This first step may seem obvious, but it’s essential.
-Only by identifying your personal and professional goals will you be able to clearly articulate them in an application.
+Only by identifying your personal and professional goals will you be able to articulate them in an application.

 Admissions committees want applicants who set clear goals for themselves.
-So in your essay, get specific about why you’re applying and what your goals are.
+So in your application essay, get specific about why you’re applying and what your goals are.
 That way, admissions officers might set aside space for you in the next incoming class.

 When considering how to get into business school, think about what makes you special.
 Before you start applying, ask yourself how the degree will advance your professional career.
 Then, consider what unique qualities you have that will make you stand out from the pack.

 Harvard Business School, for instance, is looking for leaders who are vocal and involved in their communities.
-Once you find the right program, you can communicate what makes you the perfect fit in your application.
+Once you find your right program, you can communicate what makes you the perfect fit in your application.